-Dreadnought-class nuclear-armed ballistic missile submarines are being constructed by BAE Systems at its Barrow-in-Furness shipyard in Cumbria, UK, for the UK Royal Navy.
+Dreadnought-class nuclear-armed ballistic missile submarines are being constructed by BAE Systems at its Barrow-in-Furness shipyard in Cumbria, UK, for the Royal Navy.

 The Trident missile-armed Vanguard submarines will soon reach the end of their lifespan.
 The Dreadnought-class submarines will replace the four existing Vanguard-class SSBNs to maintain continuous at-sea deterrence (CASD).

-The programme is based on a white paper published by the UK Ministry of Defence (MoD) in December 2006.
+The Dreadnought programme is based on a white paper published by the UK Ministry of Defence (MoD) in December 2006.
 The document concluded that the construction of a new class of ballistic missile submarines is the most effective option for achieving and maintaining a nuclear deterrent capability.
 The parliament backed the white paper conclusions in March 2007.

 The MoD then conducted a concept analysis and the assessment phase of the programme.
 It provided £201m ($291.4m) funding to BAE Systems for the development of the submarine design, including the layout of equipment and systems and manufacturing processes in February 2016.
-The company was previously awarded two funding packages in 2012 to start initial design and another in 2015 to work on the detailed design.
+The company was previously awarded two funding packages in 2012 to start the initial design and another in 2015 to work on the detailed design.

 In July 2016, the House of Commons approved the construction of four Dreadnought-class submarines over the next 15-20 years, enabling the programme to transition to the manufacturing phase.
 The first metal-cutting for the programme was conducted in October 2016 after the UK Government announced funding of £1.3bn ($1.68bn).